luk036/luk036.github.io/minmax-placement.md

 A1.
 Analytic placer's smooth approximated HPWL is to blame.

-- Analytic placer is a wirelength-driven global placer.
 - convex -> analytical placement (gradient can be computed analytically)
     - note 1: quadratic approximation: can be solved efficiently by the conjugate gradient method.
     - note 2: non-quadratic approximation: such as log-sum-exp technique.